pingswept/me30-website/content/logistics/syllabus.md

 Brandon's office hours are:

-* Tues/Thurs, 1-2 PM on the SEC patio
-* Brandon is also usually findable in Nolop.
+* Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting

 LA office hours are at Nolop at these times:

+* Sundays, 6-8 PM: Madeline and Leslie
-* Mondays 6:30-8:30pm: Luisa & Olivia
+* Mondays 6:30-8:30 PM: Luisa & Olivia
-* Tuesdays 10:30-11:30am: Zosia
+* Tuesdays 10:30-11:30 AM: Zosia
-* Wednesdays 8:00-9:00pm: Roy
+* Wednesdays 8:00-9:00 PM: Roy
-* More hours TBD
+* Reid's times coming soon!

 ## Course credit and time expectations